 - Please see the Marketing department for any design needs for promotional flyers

-- All press releases, media advisories and outside publicity of Wheelock-sponsored events should be shared with the Media Relations Team prior to distribution.
+- All press releases, media advisories and outside publicity of Wheelock-sponsored events should be shared with Media Relations prior to distribution.

 - Press Releases Process

-- The Media Relations Team drafts press releases for notable accomplishments, Wheelock-sponsored events, new programs, appointments, and other highlights from Wheelock and distributes them to the appropriate media outlets.
+- Media Relations drafts press releases for notable accomplishments, Wheelock-sponsored events, new programs, appointments, and other highlights from Wheelock and distributes them to the appropriate media outlets.